iconify/tools/README.md

 all sides of SVG, until all sides have nothing but empty pixels.
 Then it slowly cuts all sides until it reaches pixels that aren't empty.
 Process doesn't take long because script checks pixels in bulk by zooming in.

-When it crops SVG or Collection instance (like in examples above), each SVG instance receives additional properties that you might want to use later: _cropData. _cropData is an object with list of cropped edges: left, top, right, bottom.
+When it crops SVG or Json instance (like in examples above), each SVG instance receives additional properties that you might want to use later: _cropData. _cropData is an object with list of cropped edges: left, top, right, bottom.

 Node.js is not a browser, it does not support canvas and cannot render SVG images.
 Because of that calculations are